JenSeReal/otel-getting-started/tutorial/content/labs/instrumentation/manual/traces/index.md

 },
 ```

+After restarting the webserver and using curl to send a request to the `/` endpoint, you should see the output from our print statements.
-Curling the `/` endpoint reveals that the request didn't include any tracing headers!
+The request didn't include any tracing headers!
 If we do not inject SpanContext into outgoing requests, remote services have no information that the incoming request is part of an ongoing trace.
 Therefore, the tracing instrumentation decides to start a new trace by generating a new, but disconnected, `SpanContext`.
 The context propagation across services is currently broken.